Liability for Nuclear Damage

 - Definition of nuclear damage covers property, health and loss of life but does not make provision for environmental damage, preventative measures and economic loss.
 This greatly reduces the total number of possible claimants, but increases the level of compensation available to the remainder.

 The 1963 Brussels supplementary convention created a system of three tiers to provide for damages.
 Parties of the Brussels convention must also be party to the Paris convention which provides for the first tier of funds via the nuclear operator’s liability.
-Tier two requires the state to pay the difference between the operator’s liability (which is set under national law) and SDR 70 million.
-Tier three calls upon all parties to the convention to supply up to SDR 50 million.
-The maximum total amount available for compensation of the 1963 convention is therfore SDR 120 million, though note that this has since been increased – see below.
+Tier two requires the state to pay the difference between the operator’s liability (which is set under national law) and SDR 175 million.
+Tier three calls upon all parties to the convention to supply up to SDR 125 million.
+The maximum total amount available for compensation is therefore SDR 300 million.

 Following the Chernobyl accident in 1986, the IAEA initiated work on all aspects of nuclear liability with a view to improving the basic Conventions and establishing a comprehensive liability regime.
 In 1988, as a result of joint efforts by the IAEA and OECD/NEA, the Joint Protocol Relating to the Application of the Vienna Convention and the Paris Convention was adopted.
 Parties to the Joint protocol are treated as if they are Parties to both conventions.
 If an accident takes place in a country bound by the Paris convention which causes damages in a country bound by the Vienna convention, then victims in the latter are subject to compensation as per the Paris convention.
 The reverse is also true.
 Generally, no country can be a party to both conventions because the exact details are not consistent, leading to potential conflict in their simultaneous application.
 The Joint protocol was also intended to obviate any possible conflicts of law in the case of international transport of nuclear material.
 It entered into force in 1992.